neilsambhu/carla-leaderboard2022/README.md

 6/6/2023 8:50:04 PM: solution attempt: https://stackoverflow.com/a/48450294
 6/6/2023 8:50:59 PM: error persists.
 Reboot machine.
 6/6/2023 8:53:53 PM: error gone.
 Build in progress.
+6/6/2023 9:09:35 PM: Leaderboard 2.0 not submitted because the team has not been approved.
+I messaged the benchmark administrator.
+TODO: work on benchmarking agent locally.